r3dxpl0it/SecRep/README.md

 # Sec-Rep Cyber Intrusion GuideLine
 SecRep Is a Repository That Contain Useful Intrusion, Penetration and Hacking Tools  and Cheat Sheets to assist Penetration Test, Vuln Assessment, BugHunters and In General EveryOne interested in Security and Hacking.
+### contribution
+Your contributions and suggestions are warmly welcome.
+Create a Patch and do a Pull Request, We will merge it asap. ! : )

 # Short List (Important Tools)
 - Frameworks and VA  :
     - Metasploit (Free and Community Verion)  https://www.metasploit.com/